Imjin War: Siege of Ulsan

 Korean and Chinese soldiers assault the Japanese-built fortress at Ulsan.

 By 29 January 1598, the Joseon and Ming allied forces achieved victory in Jiksan and pushed the Japanese further south.
 After the news of the loss at Myeongnyang, Katō Kiyomasa and his retreating army looted Gyeongju, the former capital of Unified Silla.
 The Japanese forces sacked the city and many artifacts and temples were destroyed, most prominently, the Bulguksa, a Buddhist temple.
-Ming and Joseon forces continued to harass the Japanese forces, who then withdrew further south to Ulsan, a harbor that had been an important Japanese trading post a century before, and which Katō had chosen as a strategic stronghold.
+Ming and Joseon forces continued to harass the Japanese, who then withdrew further south to Ulsan.

-Yi Sun-sin's control of the areas around the coast of Jeolla permitted no supply ships to reach the western side of the Korean Peninsula, into which many extensive tributaries merge.
+Yi Sun-sin's control of the areas around the coast of Jeolla permitted no supply ships to reach the western side of the Korean Peninsula, into which many extensive river tributaries merge.
 Without provisions and reinforcements, the Japanese forces were constrained to the coastal fortresses, known as wajō, that they still controlled.
 The advancing Ming forces attempted to take advantage of this situation by attacking Ulsan.
 This siege was the first major offensive from the Ming forces in the second phase of the war.

-The effort of the Japanese garrison (about 7,000 men) of Ulsan was largely dedicated to its fortification in preparation for the expected attack.
+The effort of the roughly 7,000-man Japanese garrison of Ulsan was largely dedicated to fortification in preparation for the expected attack.
 Katō Kiyomasa assigned command and defense of the base to Katō Yasumasa, Kuki Hirotaka, Asano Nagayoshi, and others before proceeding to Sosaengpo near Ulsan.
-The Ming army's first assault on 29 January 1598, caught the Japanese army unaware and still encamped, for the large part, outside Ulsan's unfinished walls.
+The Ming army's first assault on 29 January 1598, caught the Japanese army unaware, still encamped, and largely outside Ulsan's unfinished walls.

 A total of around 36,000 troops with the help of singijeons and hwachas nearly succeeded in sacking the fortress, but reinforcements under the overall command of Mōri Hidemoto came across the river to aid the besieged fortress.
-Although the Japanese garrison was desperately short of supplies, the Ming commander Ma Gui judged the situation to be going against the allies, because more and more Japanese forces began to arrive from the surrounding area and the allied forces were quickly becoming outnumbered.
-Late one night, Ma Gui decided to order a general organized retreat of the allied forces, but soon confusion set in, and matters were further complicated by heavy rainfall and harassing attacks by the Japanese.
+Although the Japanese garrison was short of supplies, the Ming commander, Ma Gui, judged the situation to be going against them, because more and more Japanese forces began to arrive from the surrounding area and the allied forces were quickly becoming outnumbered.
+Ma Gui ordered a retreat, but confusion set in, and matters were further complicated by heavy rainfall and harassing attacks by the Japanese.
 The Chief Superintendent Yang Hao panicked and left hastily for Hanseong ahead of the army.

-The general retreat quickly turned into a chaotic rout, of which the Japanese took quick advantage by attacking the retreating Ming and Joseon forces.
-The retreating Ming and Joseon forces had 20,000 losses.
-The disaster was a heavy setback for Joseon, who would not be in a position to move on the Japanese position again for more than eight months.
+The general retreat turned into a chaotic rout, of which the Japanese took quick advantage by attacking the retreating Ming and Joseon forces.
+The retreating Ming and Joseon forces suffered 20,000 losses.